Manure Applicator Certification Program

 - Employed by a research college to apply manure from an animal feeding operation that is part of the research activities or experiments of the research college.

 Confinement site manure applicator certification is good for 3 calendar years.
-Confinement site manure applicators can become certified initially or renew their 3-year certification in one of three ways:
+Confinement site manure applicators can become certified initially or renew their 3-year certification in one of four ways:

 - Take and pass the 50-question, multiple-choice, true-false exam offered at Department of Natural Resources (DNR) field offices;

-- Attend a two-hour training course offered in January through February annually at most County Extension offices, or
+- Attend a two-hour training course offered January through February annually at most County Extension offices,

 Each of these options requires the appropriate paperwork and fees be submitted to the DNR in order to complete the certification process.